oracle/weblogic-kubernetes-operator/site/helm-charts.md

 This property is required.

-Example 1: In the configuration below, the operator will monitor the "default" Kubernetes namespace.
+Example 1: In the configuration below, the operator will monitor the "default" Kubernetes namespace:
 ```
 domainNamespaces:
 - "default"